 If you want to photograph manta rays, then I suggest doing it in the daytime.
-If you’re a keen photographer then the sheer size of the rays means that it is worth investing in a fish-eye lens to get the whole thing in the frame.
+For keen photographers then the sheer size of the rays means that it is worth investing in a fish-eye lens to get the whole thing in the frame.

 Try and get them in shallow waters to use the natural sunlight or use a strobe if you’re diving deeper.
 Be patient as you’ll get a better shot from waiting than by chasing the manta around.
 If you’re snorkelling then you can get a decent shot by using a GoPro in an underwater housing.

 So if you’re planning on visiting any of these places, find out whether you’ll be passing a manta ray bay along the way!

 Have you ever been snorkelling with manta rays?
 If so, whereabouts in the world did you see them?
 Let me know in the comments below!